[4] A Holiday at Gwerndovennant Irregular Stanzas [Version B of “Irregular Stanzas Holiday at Gwerndovennant May 1826”]

 Associates in their youthful play

-With them might travel in their stream.
+With them might travel in one stream.

 Ah! how should we whose heads are grey?